Taranvirs88/TaranvirsBookStore/README.txt

 There are many of templates i was puzle but i selected pulse template.
 And download the pulse theme bootsrap.css file.

+1419
+Rename the old bootsrap.css file to bootsrap_old.css